Ada-C7/big-o/problems.md

 end

 ANSWER: Big O: O(n), linear, where n is the size of the array.
- This is because the code runs through each element in the array once.
+This is because the code runs through each element in the array once, to compare it to the given value.
 ```````````````````````````````````````